Savski Nasip: Sava Quay

 Citizens also protested because of the project, as it anticipates the cutting of the forested area and linden tree avenues along the street, planted by 1974, in order to build the parking lot and the access to the bridge.
-Also, the expanded street and parking lot will increase the traffic which is descried as 'unbearable" as it is.
+Also, the expanded street and parking lot will increase the traffic which is described as 'unbearable" as it is.
 Some architects and urbanists supported the notion of blocking the projects, as it was envisioned on the New Belgrade side.

 In November 2022, new mayor Aleksandar Šapić announced that by the early 2023, he will bring the order to the quay and number barges, whose number by this time reached almost 100.
 Instead, only 30 are planned to remain.
 Concurrently, arrangement of the quay itself was announced, which, mayor announced, will by 2025 be "more beautiful than the promenade in Belgrade Waterfront".
+In December 2022, at the bidding for the locations, 28 barges were leased.

 With several neighboring residential blocks of New Belgrade, Savski Nasip forms a sub-municipal administrative local community of Savski Kej ("Sava quay").
 It had a population of 7,560 in 1991 and 7,161 in 2002.
 It was later merged with the local community of Block 70 but the new local community preserved the Sava quay name and had a population of 20,993 in 2011.